 Kelly Hamilton is a litigation paralegal with over 20 years of experience in the legal field.

 Kurt Hansen represents physicians, hospitals and other providers in mergers, acquisitions and joint ventures.

 For more than 30 years, Dick Hansen has been helping businesses, from Fortune 100 companies to small local manufacturing companies, successfully remove themselves from controversies and lawsuits through pre-filing resolution, settlement mediation, arbitration or jury trial.

 Angie Hanslovan focuses her work on condemnation and real property litigation.

 Darius Hartwell represents a broad spectrum of clients in debt and equity finance, mergers and acquisitions, and general corporate law.

 Since coming to Schwabe, Williamson & Wyatt in 1972, Terry Hauck has focused his practice in the area of real estate law.

-Anna Helton helps businesses efficiently and effectively resolve commercial disputes.
+Anna Helton helps companies efficiently and effectively resolve business disputes.

 Brandi Henley has extensive knowledge and background in patent docketing as well as obtaining foreign filing licenses.

 Molly Henry represents vessel owners and operators of all sizes, from fishing boats, to tugs and barges, to deep draught vessels.